11 Employee Retention Strategies that Make Your Employees Happy

 You might have heard the quote, “People don’t quit their jobs, they quit their bosses.”
 Many of us might have complained about our bosses at some point, which goes to show how much influence good and bad bosses have on the employee experience!

-Managers should have compassionate and mindful leadership skills that unlock the potential of their employees.
+Moreover, managers should have compassionate and mindful leadership skills that unlock the potential of their employees.
 Leaders should trust their crew and managers to complete the tasks rather than micromanaging them.
 Provide constructive feedback.

 Leaders must also have good listening and communication skills.
 Great leaders are willing to listen to the needs of their team, take feedback from the crew, and even accept responsibility when they’re wrong.
-That’s how they gain respect and loyalty from employees who would be keen to stay on as long as their boss is working at the company.

-time management software, 11 Employee Retention Strategies that Make Your Employees Happy
+time management software, <strong>11 Effective Employee Retention Strategies to Improve Employee Satisfaction</strong>

 9. Introduce Fun To Work